PALM: Predicting Actions through Language Models: Method

-Given an untrimmed input video, the action recognition module generates labels for \emph{past actions} in the form of verb and noun pairs (as shown in Fig~\ref{fig:palm}, eight past actions).
-The action recognition model is fine-tuned to produce valid verb and noun pairs as predefined by each dataset.
-Simultaneously, the image captioning module generates captions from the input video, providing additional visual context relevant to the events, termed \emph{visual context}.
+Given an untrimmed input video, the action recognition module generates labels for \emph{past actions} in the form of verb and noun pairs (eight past actions in \cref{fig:palm}).
+The action recognition model is trained to produce valid verb and noun pairs as predefined by each dataset.
+Simultaneously, the image captioning module generates captions from the input video, providing additional visual information relevant to the events, termed \emph{visual context}.
 The prompt is then constructed using the visual context and past actions, passed to LLMs to predict future actions.
 Additionally, we incorporate exemplars from the training set to facilitate in-context learning for LLMs.
-It is worth noting that we employ a frozen image captioning model and an LLM without fine-tuning so that they can generalize well on unseen data in various scenarios. \methodname minimizes the necessity for extensive training, enhancing its applicability across diverse downstream applications.
 We demonstrate the effectiveness of our approach on the long-term action anticipation (LTA) task, achieving state-of-the-art (SOTA) performance on Ego4D benchmarks.